christianalfoni/christianalfoni.github.io/_posts/2014-08-01-why-javascript-inheritance-is-so-difficult-to-understand.md

   myConstr1.list === myConstr2.list // => false
 {% endhighlight %}

-As we can see here, creating new instances gives the same result, though the property values are unique.
+As we can see here, creating new instances gives the same object, though the property values are unique.
 Let us see what happens if we put this property on the prototype instead:

 {% highlight javascript %}
-  // We create our own constructor function MyConstructor () {
+  function MyConstructor () {

   }

-  // Using new Object() to Illustrate that we are actually instantiating a new object MyConstructor.prototype = new Object({
+  // Using new Object() to Illustrate that we are actually instantiating a new object,
+  // {} is just a "shortcut"
+  MyConstructor.prototype = new Object({
     list: []
   });